pvermees/FAIR/README.md

 # FAIR data workflows for geochronology

-This repository groups raw mass spectrometer data and scripts for fully FAIR (Findable, Accessible, Interoperable and Reporducible) geochronology.
+This repository groups raw mass spectrometer data and scripts for fully FAIR (Findable, Accessible, Interoperable and Reproducible) geochronology.

 ## Contents